All Episodes

 With that name, how'd you end up in California?

-Well, I was born in the Saal.
+Well, I was born in the Sao.

 Ah, okay.

-Well, that's my Northeastern liberal bias coming out there.
+Well, that's my northeastern liberal bias coming out there.

 No, just Southern California, that's all.